neo4j/graphql-tracker-temp/introduction.md

 Features we have chosen to exclude for the first version of @neo4j/graphql.

-#### Spatial Types

-Although the power Spatial types expose...
-We have chosen to exclude support for them in the first version.

 #### Relationship Properties

 We found the existing implementation [here](https://grandstack.io/docs/graphql-relationship-types/), where you have to use the 'top-level' relation directive;